Namma Metro: Fare collection

 MIFARE DESFire platform, developed by NXP Semiconductors, was selected to manage the Automated Fare Collection (AFC) for Namma Metro.
 The system uses contactless smart tokens, QR based tickets and contactless smart card.

 Tokens are available only for a single journey and are captured by the gates on exit.
-The QR tickets can be purchased online through the Namma Metro app, paytm, yatra or whatsapp messenger (through the number: +918105556677).
 Namma Metro also provided group tickets which is a paper ticket with a higher discount for groups of people that was manually verified to pass through the gates.
 Smart cards can be used for multiple journeys.
 There is currently one type of smart card available on the metro.
+The smart card recharge can be done online through the Namma Metro app, Paytm and Amazon Pay.